 As noted above, MCAs aren’t loans; they are an advance against a business’s expected future income.
 An MCA enables smaller businesses to get a lump sum of cash now and pay it back by an automated withdrawal of a set percentage of your (usually daily, but terms can vary) business transactions.
 Typically, MCAs are a great option for businesses such as shops and restaurants that get most of their income from daily credit card and debit card transactions.
 But other small businesses can also qualify for a Merchant Cash Advance.
 And a business owner doesn’t have to have a great credit history to be approved for an MCA, or collateral to secure the funding.

 Tax deductions and merchant cash advances

 It’s easy to find information on the tax benefits of business loans, but as small business owners increasingly turn to alternative forms of funding, its important to know what deductions are associated with these forms of funding, particularly offers like Merchant Cash Advances which are significantly different from loans.
 See below for details.

-Merchant Cash Advances are not reported as income
+Merchant cash advances (MCAs) are not reported as income

 Given the way an MCA works, at the time when the funds are advanced, they are not subject to tax, as it is an advance on your income not a loan.
 But the income that you then make and use to repay the advance is, of course, taxable.
 It’s important to make sure you do not claim an MCA as income or a loan.